humrochagf/humberto.io/content/blog/mastodon_poll_in_activitypub/index.en.md

 }
 ```

-The attribute `inReplyto` points to the activity that contains the question/poll while the `name` matches the exact content of the question being voted.
+The type of the created object is `Note` to match the type of the options.

-Looking to a [discussion in ActivityPub discuss](https://socialhub.activitypub.rocks/t/votes-on-question-activities/2880) I found a nice description of the fields present in the object:
+Looking to a [discussion in ActivityPub forum](https://socialhub.activitypub.rocks/t/votes-on-question-activities/2880) about Mastodon implementation of a vote we have a summary about the object's fields:

 ```text
 id: ...